 - Specialized contractors must possess every licence class or subclass they need for a project.
 For more details, check out the list of subclasses on the RBQ site.

 In short, each type of work requires a special licence and only one general contractor may subcontract in every class.
 Depending on their specialities, they can also do many types of projects themselves.

 - Visit the Régie du bâtiment (RBQ) site to check the licence classes held by your contractor and their validity.

 - Electrician licences are granted by Corporation des maîtres électriciens du Québec (CMEQ).

 - “Real” plumbers are registered with the Corporation des maîtres mécaniciens en tuyauterie du Québec (CMMTQ), but not every plumber can connect natural gas or propane — they must have the right licence.
 However, pipes for a foundation drain or a water heater are outside a plumber’s domain.

-Reno-Assistance works with consumers and small businesses wishing to take on renovation or construction projects, providing recommendations — free of charge — for trustworthy, 360° Verified contractors when it comes to their licences, expertise and solvency.
+RenoAssistance works with consumers and small businesses wishing to take on renovation or construction projects, providing recommendations — with no fees — for trustworthy, Verified contractors when it comes to their licences, expertise and solvency.
 Customers also receive expert advice at every stage of their project’s development.

-For further information or to start receiving competing quotes from our 360° Verified contractors for your latest renovation project, give us a call today or simply submit your project online and one of our advisors will be in touch to assist.
-The best thing about our service is it’s completely FREE and there are no obligations.
+For further information or to start receiving competing quotes from our Verified contractors for your latest renovation project, give us a call today or simply submit your project online and one of our advisors will be in touch to assist.
+The best thing about our service has no fees and there are no obligations.

 Happy renovations start here!